serverlessinc/containers/example-deno/README.md

 ## Development

-Serverless Container Framework has a dev mode feature that will enable local emulation of the AWS Application Load Balancer at `http://localhost:3000`, enabling you to test routing, static asset delivery, and health check endpoints locally.
-It will also start your container with Deno and proxy requests to it on port `8080`.
+SCF includes a rich development mode that emulates AWS ALB routing, AWS Lambda, and AWS Fargate ECS locally.
+This mode allows you to test routing, static asset delivery, and health check endpoints while running your container with Deno, which proxies requests on port `8080`.

 Run the following command to start local development mode:

 ```bash
 serverless dev
 ```

-This will auto watch for changes and rebuild the container when those happen.
+This command watches for changes and rebuilds the container as needed.

 Learn more about Development in the [Serverless Container Framework Documentation](https://serverless.com/containers/docs/development).